 There is quite a bit of labor coming, so save where you can.
 Crown molding will hide the top wall edge, so I chose to save the paint and the effort of cutting in at the upper edge.

 Windows casements and chair rail are complete.
-On to the crown molding.
+On to the crown molding ceiling.

-The first step was to determine how much of the Click Rail Track I wanted to expose behind the crown molding.
+The first step was to determine how much of the Click Rail Track I wanted to expose behind the crown molding ceiling.

 I cut a block of scrap wood to use as a gauge.
 This helped me to position the track at the same distance from the ceiling in all locations.
 Note that the gauge is against the track clip and not the track itself.